MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 1. If needed, transfer the CSV file that contains the list of users to a system with the [Microsoft Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) installed.

-1. Now that you have a list of all the users obtained from the directory, you'll match those users from the directory with users in Microsoft Entra ID.
+1. Now that you've a list of all the users obtained from the directory, you'll match those users from the directory with users in Microsoft Entra ID.
 Before you proceed, review the information about [matching users in the source and target systems](~/identity/app-provisioning/customize-application-attributes.md#matching-users-in-the-source-and-target--systems).

 [!INCLUDE [active-directory-identity-governance-applications-retrieve-users.md](~/includes/entra-identity-governance-applications-retrieve-users.md)]

 ## Assign users to the application in Microsoft Entra ID
-Now that you have the Microsoft Entra ECMA Connector Host talking with Microsoft Entra ID, and the attribute mapping configured, you can move on to configuring who's in scope for provisioning.
+Now that you've the Microsoft Entra ECMA Connector Host talking with Microsoft Entra ID, and the attribute mapping configured, you can move on to configuring who's in scope for provisioning.

 >[!IMPORTANT]
 >If you were signed in using a Hybrid Identity Administrator role, you need to sign-out and sign-in with an account that has at least the Application Administrator role for this section.
 The Hybrid Identity Administrator role doesn't have permissions to assign users to applications.